DeanAyalon/fms-docker/readme.md

     - Afterwards, user will be prompted and instructed on how to install Devin.fm
 - Configure FileMaker Server using [The admin console](https://localhost:10443/admin-console)
   - If installing a Devin development server, make sure to keep FileMaker Data API enabled
-  - To disable the default backup schedule (FMS), run `docker compose exec -it fms fmsadmin disable schedule 1`
+  - To disable the default backup schedule (FMS), run `fmsadmin disable schedule 1` from within the container
 - [image script](./prep/image.sh) (docker commit)

 ### THE FINAL IMAGE IS CONFIDENTIAL!